 The Santiago Alfeo, San Jerónimo and San Clemente colleges are still part of the university, while San Patricio college, erected to tend to Irish catholic students fleeing their homeland, and to annoy the English, has disappeared.
 Within the university, the Medical School, started in 1649, has been particularly relevant.
 It is there, for example, that Darwin´s evolutionary theories, were first discussed and taught in Spain.

 More recently, the city has undergone a third mutation, as it became the administrative regional capital of Galicia, a center of services and home of technological university spin-off companies.
 A recent revival of the pilgrimage trail, now attracting travellers from all over the world, has brought back the cosmopolitan character of the medieval city.
 Nowadays pilgrims and travellers, clergy, professors and students, and townies known as “picheleiros” (from the characteristic local tin pitchers or “picheis”) mingle together among the venerable stones, under the ever present Santiago rain.

-A few showers early with overcast skies later in the day.
-High 56F.
-Winds WNW at 5 to 10 mph.
+Cloudy with rain developing later in the day.
+High 59F.
+Winds W at 5 to 10 mph.
 Chance of rain 100%.
 Rainfall near a quarter of an inch.